Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Beans are nitrogen fixers!

-Plant dragon tongue bush beans alongside squashes and melons, brassicas like cabbage, kale, and broccoli, and nightshades.
-Another key point, avoid planting near alliums like onions and garlic.
+Plant dragon tongue bush beans alongside squashes and melons, brassicas like cabbage, kale, broccoli, and nightshades.
+Another key point is to avoid planting near alliums like onions and garlic.

 Lettuces grow with just about anything, so fill in all the gaps with greens like lettuce.
 Planting multiple species will help keep weeds from growing in your garden beds.